-Lyubomyr: Of course, it depends on the type of project, we aren’t specialized or that knowledgeable about certain domains, like fin-tech, healthcare or social media.
+Lyubomyr: Of course, it depends on the type of project, we aren’t specialized or that knowledgeable about certain domains, like fin-tech, healthcare, or social media.
 For each project type, it takes us time to research and analyze the domain of the project.
-In this case, subject matter experts on the client-side are very valuable to us.
+In this case, subject matter experts on the client side are very valuable to us.

 Tristan: I remember doing a project with another studio and they took a design thinking approach to the project.
 But they hadn’t spent time in the UK corporate world and so they had no idea what tools were available to someone who works 9 to 5 in this position.

-However, as a Product Manager on this project, I was able to fill in that blank in information that the designers didn’t have, so I completely agree with you on that one.
+However, as a Product Manager on this project, I was able to fill in that blank in the information that the designers didn’t have, so I completely agree with you on that one.

 Den: The only thing I’d like to add is that each project is different.
 This means that our approach to each project is unique in terms of the design processes and product documentation (the types of documentation we create to provide the Product Owner and developers).